NYPL-Simplified/Simplified-Android-Core/README.txt

 Release procedure:

+  0. Disable debugging options in simplified-app/src/main/res/values/debug.xml.

+  1. Set log level to 'INFO' in simplified-app/src/main/assets/logback.xml.

-  1. Update the version strings in all of the Android manifests:
+  2. Update the version strings in all of the Android manifests:

      $ vim `find . -name AndroidManifest.xml -type f | grep src`

-  2. Update the version strings in the Maven POMs:
+  3. Update the version strings in the Maven POMs:

      $ vim pom.xml simplified-*/pom.xml

-  3. Run a build, ensure all tests pass.
+  4. Run a build, ensure all tests pass.

-  4. Tag in git and pushed signed archives and APK files to wherever they need to go.
+  5. Tag in git and pushed signed archives and APK files to wherever they need to go.